wp-digital/wp-hybrid-lazy-loading/README.md

 add_filter( 'innocode_wp_hybrid_lazy_loading_force_use_lazysizes', '__return_true' ); // Default is "false"
 ```

-It makes sense when you e.g. want to use
+It makes sense when e.g. it's needed to use
 [lazysizes CSS classes](https://github.com/aFarkas/lazysizes#css-api) that are adding to element
 during loading process in all browsers.